This introductory series will be delivered in two parts. You can attend either or both, as each has a different focus.

 Part One 3, 10 & 17 Feb 2019, led by Michael Joseph

 Part Two 3, 24 & 31 March 2019, led by Rosie McKew

 Beyond Mindfulness – Meditations for Life

-In this 4 week course you will learn the basic meditation techniques that anyone, from any background, can use to improve the quality of life.
+In this 3 week course (part 1), you will learn the basic meditation techniques that anyone, from any background, can use to improve the quality of life.
 You will learn to identify and develop the mental habits and patterns that support wellbeing and to deconstruct the habits and minds that disrupt our happiness and balance.

 The class is followed by tea, coffee and cakes for those who’d like to join us.
 Facility charge is $10 with proceeds supporting maintenance of the temple and gardens.